vravoson/Stock_Exchange_Simulator/README.md

 - Some noise
 - My own strategy

+In the visual snapshots of the limit order book:
+- The plot at the top represents the 10 bid/ask limits of the limit order book.
+- The plot in the middle represents the midprice, as well as the prices at each of the 10 bid/ask limits of the limit order book.
-In the visual snapshots of the limit order book, the plot at the bottom represents the evolution of the PnL of the trading algorithms over time.
+- The plot at the bottom represents the evolution of the PnL of the trading algorithms over time.

-## Improvements
+## Future Work

+- The code slows down significantly after around 50 iterations, most likely due to the large amount of order book data being stored in memory and the accumulation of non-executed limit orders in the book.
-The code becomes very slow after ~50 iterations, probably because of the order book data stored in memory.
-My system is also not able to handle a large number of market participants (4 market participants is already a lot).
+- My system is also unable to handle a large number of market participants, as it becomes very slow with more than five algorithmic traders (especially if they submit a lot of orders).
+- The visual stock exchange platform could be improved with additional features such as titles and a legend.